Frequently Asked Questions

 Step 1: Setting up Google Sites

 First you need to create Google Sites page and access it's settings .
-There you choose Custom domains, click Start setup, and enter www and your domain (e.g. www.yourdomain.is ).
+There you choose Custom domains, click Start setup (or add), and enter www and your domain (e.g. www.dæmi.is ).

-A link asking you to "verify your ownership" appears if your domain hasn't been validated.
+A link asking you to verify your ownership appears if your domain hasn't been verified.
 Click it.
-There you must choose Domain name provider : other and copy the code displayed on their page and looks similar to: google-site-verification=gwF5euksRmSXEwRdq7A04kuFFkZbVJweB6j0nE6iJQl
+There you can choose the Domain method and copy the code displayed on their page which looks similar to: google-site-verification=gwF5euksRmSXEwRdq7A04kuFFkZbVJweB6j0nE6iJQl

-The domain is now connected to your Google Sites via www, and anyone that enters your domain without www in the browser will be forwarded to the domain prefixed with www.
+The domain is now connected to your Google Sites via www.
+Note that if you have accessed the domain recently then you will be stuck with the old domain settings for 24 hours.

 Connect domain to Shopify